HenSch90/SiD/Modul_Studienanfang.md

 in:

-q: Inwiefern bereiten Ihnen folgende Aspekte im Studium Schwierigkeiten?
+q: Inwiefern bereiten Ihnen folgende Aspekte Schwierigkeiten?

 is: